bineetchaubey/graphQL-Demo/README.md

-# cretae new GraphQl Server to fetch data
+# Create new GraphQl Server to fetch data

 run following common  on terminal  to run serve